Stock events for NVIDIA Corp. (NVDA)

 Ownership

-NVIDIA's ownership is predominantly institutional, with institutional investors holding approximately 64-68% of shares.
-Major institutional shareholders include Vanguard Group, BlackRock, FMR LLC (Fidelity), State Street Corp, and Geode Capital Management.
-Jensen Huang, the co-founder, President, and CEO, is the largest individual shareholder, holding approximately 3.5% to 3.77% of outstanding shares.
-Other significant individual shareholders include Mark A. Stevens and Tench Coxe, both board members.
+NVIDIA's ownership is dominated by institutional investors, who hold approximately 64-68% of the company's shares, including Vanguard Group, BlackRock, and Fidelity.
+Jensen Huang, the CEO, is the largest individual shareholder, holding about 3.5% to 3.77% of all outstanding shares.
+Other significant individual insider shareholders include Mark A. Stevens and Tench Coxe.

 Ask Our Expert AI Analyst